Skip to content

 Is Firebase App Distribution still useful?

 Yes.
-It is useful for fast pre-release distribution and trusted tester feedback, especially when it fits your existing Firebase workflow.
+It remains useful for fast pre-release distribution and trusted tester feedback, especially when it fits your existing Firebase workflow.

 Can Firebase satisfy Google Play closed testing?

-No. Affected personal developer accounts need closed testing through Google Play, not only Firebase distribution.
+No. Affected personal developer accounts need closed testing through Google Play with opted-in testers — not only Firebase distribution.

 What should I use for iOS beta testing?

-Use TestFlight for App Store Connect beta distribution, then add a tester workflow around it.
+Use TestFlight for App Store Connect beta distribution, then add structured scenarios and triage around it.

 Sources